lalosh/cryptoApp/README.md

 ## 3-Digital Signature

     Overview:
-    use the private key of a sender to sign the message sent and use the public key of the sender on the receiver browser window to verify the message is kept save(message integrity) and it was really sent from him/her(Non-repudiation)
+        Use the private key of a sender to sign the message sent and use the public key of the sender on the receiver browser window to verify the message is kept save(message integrity) and it was really sent from him/her(Non-repudiation)

+    Implementation:
         Use web-crypto-api to genereate one key pair(public key + private key) per user thus the public key is sent to the server and everyone online and the private key is kept inside the user browser.